Amon (The Legend of Korra): Reception

 Cosplayers depicting Amon removing Lin Beifong's bending at San Diego Comic-Con in 2012.

 Some critics have regarded Amon as one of the most memorable antagonists in The Legend of Korra.
 Writing for Max Nicholson of IGN stated that Amon is portrayed as a more "sympathetic" figure than Fire Lord Ozai, although he is similarly radical in his beliefs and actions.
 He also noted that, in his opening speech, Amon raised a few valid points.
-Lewis Kemner of Comic Book Resources noted that Amon's mask is modeled after Korean and Chinese traditional patterns, and the red disc on his forehead corresponds to the one he has egyptian god of the same name.
+Lewis Kemner of Comic Book Resources noted that Amon's mask is modeled after Korean and Chinese traditional patterns, and the red disc on his forehead corresponds to the one associated with the Egyptian god of the same name.
 He compared the character to Guy Fawkes, and also emphasized that Noatak's hairstyle in his youth is similar to Korra, and wrote about Amon's charisma, which allowed him to lead people.
 Devin Meenan of SlashFilm described Amon as a "populist" leader whose aims are unique to the fictional world of Avatar.
 As proof of that, the character shows fascist traits, pointing to his cult-like leadership and the Equalists' portrayal of benders as an "other".
 Sam Reynolds of The Dot and Line stated that one of the most compelling aspects of Amon's character is the influence of real-life historical figures.
 He compared him to dictators and revolutionaries throughout history, noting that his villainy lies in the way he employs seemingly idealistic viewpoints to persuade and inspire his followers.
 He also stated that Amon's words are carefully chosen, his actions meticulously executed, and his image and voice, provided by Steve Blum, contribute significantly to the character's impact.